gocodebox/lifterlms/readme.txt

-=== LifterLMS ===
+=== LMS by LifterLMS - Online Course, Membership & Learning Management System Plugin for WordPress ===
 Contributors: thomasplevy, chrisbadgett, d4z_c0nf, lifterlms, codeboxllc Donate link: https://lifterlms.com
 Tags: learning management system, LMS, membership, elearning, online courses, quizzes, sell courses, badges, gamification, learning, Lifter, LifterLMS
+License: GPLv3
+License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 4.8
+Tested up to: 5.5
 Requires PHP: 7.2
-Tested up to: 5.4
 Stable tag: 4.2.0
-License: GPLv3
-License URI: https://www.gnu.org/licenses/gpl-3.0.html

 LifterLMS is a powerful WordPress learning management system plugin that makes it easy to create, sell, and protect engaging online courses and training based membership websites.

 == Description ==

 **LifterLMS is a powerful [WordPress LMS plugin][home] that makes it easy to create, sell, and protect engaging online courses and training based membership websites.** LifterLMS works with any well-coded WordPress theme and all the popular WordPress page builders (like Elementor, Beaver Builder, Divi, etc.).
 As an engaged WordPress community member, LifterLMS actively encourages and helps other great plugins integrate with LifterLMS like Affiliate WP, Monster Insights, WP Fusion, the most popular form plugins, GamiPress, Astra Pro, the Course Scheduler, and many more.
 You can also connect your WordPress LMS website to 1,500+ other apps via Zapier.
 LifterLMS is one of only 11 WordPress plugins listed in the Zapier app directory.

 LifterLMS strikes a beautiful balance in being an **all-in-one solution** while also integrating with other best of breed technologies relevant to course creators and membership site owners.